 You have a promotional t-shirt on your to-do list, along with the countless other tasks that accompany the event/trade show/company picnic you’re planning.
 It’s easy to throw your EPS logo over to the screenprinter and ask for a single size run of the cheapest, scratchiest shirt on the menu.
 Why not, right?
 People have to wear them.

 What if, instead, you made a shirt people are desperate to wear.

 Take for example Supreme, a mid-price streetwear line that has inadvertently fueled a black market by releasing limited-edition designs each season, which enterprising Gen Z’ers buy and flip for a three-fold profit.

-Unlike the Supreme tee, which will be the subject of so many selfies, the t-shirts that companies invest in to outfit staff at trade shows or offer up as promotional items won’t ever end up worn again, let alone taking up priority space in the top dresser drawer.
+The t-shirts that companies invest in to outfit staff at trade shows or offer up as promotional items won’t ever end up worn again, let alone taking up priority space in the top dresser drawer.